Vincenzo Guzzo: Other businesses

-All of the cinemas owned by Cinémas Guzzo were built by Le Groupe Guzzo Construction Inc. Guzzo also owns a chain of Neapolitan pizzerias called Giulietta.
+All of the cinemas owned by Cinémas Guzzo were built by Le Groupe Guzzo Construction Inc. Guzzo also owned a chain of Neapolitan pizzerias called Giulietta.

 In May 2019, Guzzo submitted a bid to purchase the Montreal Alouettes of the Canadian Football League.
 He later pulled out of the running to buy the team, citing "personal conflicts with people around the deal."
 Guzzo later tweeted in a series of threads that he did not believe that CFL commissioner Randy Ambrosie knew what he was doing during negotiations and acted "in a non transparent way and wasted my time."

 Guzzo has also been President of APCQ (L'Association des propriétaires de cinémas du Québec)—an association of Québec cinema owners—since 2012.

 Media

 Dragons' Den

 Guzzo joined the cast of the CBC Television business reality show Dragons' Den as one of the investor "Dragons" for season 13.
 The first episode of season 13 including the two new "Dragons" Vincenzo Guzzo and Lane Merrifield aired on September 20, 2018.
 Dragons' Den is a Canadian TV show on the CBC Television network, with an average of 519,000 viewers per episode in the 2017–2018 season.